TheNewDevl/Rest-API/back/README.md

 * Clone the repo

-* In the root folder of the project, run the command `npm install` from the terminal
+* In the back folder of the project, run the command `npm install` from the terminal

 * src/utils/config.ts manages .env variables.
     Create a .env file following this eg